Aniline: Toxicology and testing

 Aniline is toxic by inhalation of the vapour, ingestion, or percutaneous absorption.
-The IARC lists it in Group 3 (not classifiable as to its carcinogenicity to humans) due to the limited and contradictory data available.
-The early manufacture of aniline resulted in increased incidents of bladder cancer, but these effects are now attributed to naphthylamines, not anilines.
+The IARC lists it in Group 2A (Probably carcinogenic to humans), and it has specifically been linked to bladder cancer.

 Aniline has been implicated as one possible cause of forest dieback.

 Many methods exist for the detection of aniline.

 Oxidative DNA damage

 Exposure of rats to aniline can elicit a response that is toxic to the spleen, including a tumorigenic response.
-Rats exposed to aniline in drinking water, showed a significant increase in oxidative DNA damage to the spleen, detected as a 2.8-fold increase in 8-hydroxy-2’-deoxyguanosine (8-OHdG) in their DNA.
+Rats exposed to aniline in drinking water, showed a significant increase in oxidative DNA damage to the spleen, detected as a 2.8-fold increase in 8-hydroxy-2'-deoxyguanosine (8-OHdG) in their DNA.
 Although the base excision repair pathway was also activated, its activity was not sufficient to prevent the accumulation of 8-OHdG.
 The accumulation of oxidative DNA damages in the spleen following exposure to aniline may increase mutagenic events that underlie tumorigenesis.